ypinc/ABAP-UUIDv7/README.md

 This implementation uses 12-bit counter to resolve collisions according to Section 6.2, method 1.

-Single zero bit acts as a overflow safeguard, allowing to generate at least 2048 different UUIDs every millisecond
+Single zero bit acts as an overflow safeguard, allowing to generate at least 2048 monotonically increased UUIDs every millisecond

 ## Usage:
 Drop-in replacement of the standard cl_system_uuid=>create_uuid_x16_static( ):